prisma/prisma1/docs/1.0/04-Reference/02-Data-Modeling/01-Data-Modelling-(SDL).md

 ## Overview

-Graphcool uses the GraphQL [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL) for data modelling.
-Your data model is written in one or more `.graphql`-files and is the foundation for the actual database schema that Graphcool generates under the hood.
+Prisma uses the GraphQL [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL) for data modeling.
+Your data model is written in one or more `.graphql`-files and is the foundation for the actual database schema that Prisma generates under the hood.
 If you're using just a single file for your type definitions, this file is typically called `datamodel.graphql`.

 > To learn more about the SDL, you can check out the [official GraphQL documentation](http://graphql.org/learn/schema/#type-language).

-The `.graphql`-files containing the data model need to be specified in `graphcool.yml` under the `datamodel` property.
+The `.graphql`-files containing the data model need to be specified in `prisma.yml` under the `datamodel` property.
 For example:

 ```yml
 datamodel: